viborotto/solid-and-designpatterns/solid/SOLID.md

 - imagem

-Note: things constant in Base classe that extends, and extensions methods
+> things constant in Base classe that extends, and extensions methods

 "Every software component should be closed for modification, but open for extension"